Articles in this section

 adaptive29.png

-Next, select the second tile by clicking inside the small rectangle, causing it to display three dots:
+Next, select the second tile by clicking inside the small rectangle until it displays three dots:

 adaptive30.png